Christian's Church, Copenhagen: The "Theatre Church"

 As a result of its design, the church has often been called the Theatre Church.
-It has, however, lived up to its name as it can house up to a thousand people, not just for church services but for the many concerts and other artistic arrangements which have been held there in recent years.
+It has lived up to this name, as it can house up to a thousand people, not just for church services but for the many concerts and other artistic arrangements which have been held there in recent years.
 One of the advantages of its design is that it does not look empty even if only a few people attend such events.